orscribe/krakensample/readme.md

-# KrakenCommon
+# Kraken
-Common Dependencies for the Kraken Framework.
+Sample application to showcase the Kraken Framework.
+In progress...

 Kraken is an attempt to create a reactive, easy to use, and robust universal boilerplate for iOS application scaffolding and development.